metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 - repost
 - quotation

+# SERIALIZATION

+To serialize a Web::Mention object into JSON, enable &lt;the JSON module's "convert\_blessed" fetaure|JSON/"convert\_blessed">, and then use one of that module's JSON-encoding functions on this object.
+This will result in a JSON string containing all the pertinent information about the webmention, including its verification status, any content and metadata fetched from the target, and so on.

+To unserialize a Web::Mention object serialized in this way, first decode it into an unblessed hash reference via [JSON](https://metacpan.org/pod/JSON), and then pass that as the single argument to [the FROM\_JSON class method](#from_json).

 # NOTES AND BUGS

 This software is **alpha**; its author is still determining how it wants to work, and its interface might change dramatically.

-Implementation of the content-fetching method is incomplete.
+This library does not, at this time, support [the proposed "Vouch" anti-spam extension for Webmention](https://indieweb.org/Vouch).

 # SUPPORT

 To file issues or submit pull requests, please see [this module's repository on GitHub](https://github.com/jmacdotorg/webmention-perl).

 The author also welcomes any direct questions about this module via email.

 # AUTHOR